APImetrics/APIm-CLI/docs/org.md

 ## `apimetrics org accounts`

-List all users in organisation
+List all users in organization

 ```
 USAGE